Community Addictions Worker

 - Ability to manage one’s own emotions and strong feelings; maintain a calm and tactful composure under a broad range of challenging circumstances; think clearly and stay focused under pressure.

-- Demonstrates knowledge and skill related to individual and group counselling services to youth whose primary concerns are substance use challenges and/or gambling.
+- Demonstrates knowledge and skill related to individual and group counselling services to adults whose primary concerns are alcohol, drugs and/or gambling.

 - Ability to match treatment services to client’s unique circumstances.